Religion in Nazi Germany: Denominational trends during the Nazi period

 Christianity in Germany has, since the Protestant Reformation in 1517, been divided into Roman Catholicism and Protestantism.
-As a specific outcome of the Reformation in Germany, the large Protestant denominations are organized into Landeskirchen (roughly: State Churches).
+As a specific outcome of the Reformation in Germany, the large Protestant denominations are organized into Landeskirchen (roughly: Provincial Churches).
 The German word for denomination is Konfession.
 For the large churches in Germany (Catholic and Evangelical, i.e. Protestant) the German government collects the church tax, which is then given to these churches.
 For this reason, membership in the Catholic or the Evangelical Church is officially registered.
 It is apparent they were politically motivated.
 For this reason historian Richard Steigmann-Gall argues that "nominal church membership is a very unreliable gauge of actual piety in this context" and determining someone's actual religious convictions should be based on other criteria.
-It is important to keep this 'official aspect' in mind when turning to such questions as the religious beliefs of Adolf Hitler or these of Joseph Goebbels.
+It is important to keep this 'official aspect' in mind when turning to such questions as the religious beliefs of Adolf Hitler or Nazi Propaganda Minister Joseph Goebbels.
 Both men had ceased to attend Catholic mass or to go to confession long before 1933, but neither had officially left the Church and neither of them refused to pay their church taxes.

 Historians have taken a look at the number of people who left their church in Germany during the 1933–1945 period.
 There was "no substantial decline in religious practice and church membership between 1933 and 1939".
 The option to be taken off the church rolls (Kirchenaustritt) has existed in Germany since 1873, when Otto von Bismarck had introduced it as part of the Kulturkampf aimed against Catholicism.
 For parity this was also made possible for Protestants, and for the next 40 years it was mostly them who took advantage of it.
 Statistics exist since 1884 for the Protestant churches and since 1917 for the Catholic Church.

 An analysis of this data for the era of the Nazis' rule is available in a paper by Sven Granzow et al., published in a collection edited by Götz Aly.
 Altogether more Protestants than Catholics left their church, however, overall Protestants and Catholics decided similarly.
 One has to keep in mind that German Protestants were twice the number of Catholics.
 The spike in the numbers from 1937 to 1938 is the result of the annexation of Austria in 1938 and other territories.
 The number of Kirchenaustritte reached its "historical high" in 1939 when it peaked at 480,000.
 Granzow et al. see the numbers not only in relation to the Nazi policy towards the churches, (which changed drastically from 1935 onwards) but also as indicator of the trust in the Führer and the Nazi leadership.
 The decline in the number of people who left the church after 1942 is explained as resulting from a loss of confidence in the future of Nazi Germany.
 People tended to keep their ties to the church, because they feared an uncertain future.